rvst312/rvst312/README.md

 ###

 <p align="left">Hi there!
 I'm Aarón, a freelance software developer based in Barcelona.
 I specialize in creating innovative digital solutions, from mobile apps to complex web systems.
-With a customer-centric approach and adaptability to various technologies, I deliver high-quality results tailored to my clients' needs.
+With a customer-centric approach and adaptability to various technologies, I deliver high-quality results tailored to my clients needs.
 Let's work together to bring your ideas to life and achieve your tech goals!</p>

 ###